PragatiKoyande/devops/README.md

-I want to inject these below secrets and config maps configuration in above manifest kindly do the changes and send me back entire manifest file also send me the valid yaml with proper indeatation fix issue
+correct the entire file i am having idenattion issue so kindly fix it and send me back